montoyamoraga/tiny-trainable-instruments/docs/installation.md

 jupyter-lab
 ```

-This will open a tab on your browser to navigate through the files in your computer, and let you run the code in the Jupyter notebooks for Instrument1 and Instrument2, which have extension .ipynb
+This will open a tab on your browser to navigate through the files in your computer and allow you run the code in the Jupyter notebooks for Instrument1 and Instrument2, which have extension .ipynb .